top of page

 The stress response is our body’s natural response to dangerous situations, and also the general pressures of daily life.
 When stressed, we often feel as though we are rushing around doing a million things, but that we are not getting anything done.
 Being highly stressed can seriously interfere with our ability to deal with life’s responsibilities efficiently, and it is important we learn useful techniques for reducing our stress levels.

-People often think of stress as a mental state, but really it’s an extreme physiological response, or state of arousal.
-This heightened state of arousal has a damaging effect on our bodies, which is why it’s important to take action if we feel stressed on a regular basis.
+We often think of stress as a mental state, but really it’s a physiological response, or state of arousal.
+When this heightened state of arousal is regularly engaged, it has a damaging effect on our bodies; which is why it’s important to take action if we feel stressed on a regular basis.

 bottom of page